dballari/dualtone/README.md

 ## Additional documentations

-You will find information in [Dualtone home page](https://ballarinconsulting.com/dualtone/).
+You will find more information in [Dualtone home page](https://ballarinconsulting.com/dualtone/).